Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

-To prove Lemma~\ref{lem:g-welldef}, we need the following auxiliary construction and lemma.
+We also need the following auxiliary construction and lemma.
 Specifically, given the Motzkin path~$\wh{x}$, we first define another infinite Motzkin path~$\varphi(\wh{x})$.
 Lemma~\ref{lem:move} below shows that actually $\varphi(\wh{x})=\wh{f(x)}$, and the lemma establishes additional properties about gliders in the Motzkin paths~$\wh{x}$ and $\wh{f(x)}$; see Figure~\ref{fig:move}.
-All the following definitions and computations rely on the definitions provided in Section~\ref{sec:cap-relation}.

 The Motzkin path~$\varphi(\wh{x})$ is defined as follows: For all steps $i\in\bigcup_{\gamma \in M(x)} I(\gamma)$ we define \marginpar{$\varphi(\wh{x})$}

 Recall from Lemma~\ref{lem:capture}~(iv) that for any two gliders $\gamma,\gamma' \in M(x)$, the intervals~$I(\gamma)$ and~$I(\gamma')$ are disjoint.